Join 182 other subscribers

-When steaming clams, discard any that do not open
+When steaming clams or mussels, discard any that do not open

-I used to do this for years, also with mussels.
-Turns out it is usually a waste of perfectly good clams.
-An unopened clam may be bad, but in my experience they are usually fine.
+It’s widely believed that when you are steaming clams or mussels, any that do not open must be discarded.
+Turns out it is usually a waste of perfectly good shellfish.
+An unopened clam may be bad, or the shell full of mud, but in my experience they are usually fine.
 What I do is set the unopened ones aside and deal with them separately.
 In almost all cases they are very easy to open with a blunt knife and the little feller inside is just fine.
 When you do find a bad one, out it goes.
 If you find more than a very occasional bad one, you might want to buy your clams elsewhere.